 Montagne Sainte-Victoire is where Cézanne received inspiration for many of his landscapes and where Picasso is thought to have reached peak creativity.
 Though my artistic expression while hiking in Provence didn’t quite reach the level of these impressionist masters, it was an amazing journey across the mountain and an unforgettable view.

 3.5 out of 5

-After taking in the views at the top, we took the red trail down to Vauvenargues.
+After taking in the views at the top of Montagne Sainte-Victoire, we took the red trail down to Vauvenargues.
 For the first 20 minutes or so, it was a rocky, narrow path with switchbacks similar to the Blue Trail.
 But soon we reached a spot where the path opens up wide enough for a car to drive through.
 It’s very steep (and hard on the knees!), and a bit slippery with small loose rocks.
-Below is a map from the top of the mountain to Vauvenargues.
+Below is a map from the top of Montagne Sainte-Victoire to Vauvenargues.
 We took the longer route that went along the D10 so we were able to watch bicyclists in a triathlon race down the hill.

-Another option would be to hike the southern part of the rim toward the town of Puyloubier.
+Another option for hiking on Montagne Sainte-Victoire would be to hike the southern part of the rim toward the town of Puyloubier.
 Use bus route L110.
-For more details about the trails in Sainte-Victoire, we recommend getting a map from the tourist office in Aix-en-Provence.
+For more details about the trails and hiking in Sainte-Victoire mountain, we recommend getting a map from the tourist office in Aix-en-Provence.